ZOHAIB927/Power-BI-Sales-Dashboard/README.md

 Built an interactive dashboard

-Presented insights on revenue trends, seasonality, and pricing impact
+Presented insights on sales by customer, category, sub-category, state and region

 🔧 Tools Used